-Most of us are familiar with it: tension in the shoulder area, which can become painfully noticeable and can sometimes throw a spanner in the works.
-But what are the actual causes of these shoulder tensions?
+Most of us are familiar with it: tension in the shoulder area, which can be painful and can sometimes get in the way of our day.
+But what actually causes this shoulder tension?
 What can be done to alleviate them?
-Fortunately, there are some strategies and methods to relieve shoulder blade tension.
-In this article, we'll explain step by step how to get painful shoulder tension back under control.
-We'll help you identify your shoulder problems and introduce you to several techniques for relieving your pain.
+Fortunately, there are several strategies and methods to relieve tension in the shoulder blade.
+In this article, we explain step by step how to get painful shoulder tension under control again.
+We'll help you identify your shoulder problems and introduce you to various techniques to relieve your pain.

-• Release shoulder blade tension - this is how it works
+3. release shoulder blade tension - how it works

 We present: the shoulder blade

-The scapula is an important part of the human skeleton.
-It is connected to the costal arch and forms the shoulder fork.
-The scapula supports and stabilizes the shoulder joints, enables movements and protects the organs of the thorax.
+The shoulder blade is an important part of the human skeleton.
+It is connected to the ribcage and forms the shoulder fork.
+The shoulder blade supports and stabilizes the shoulder joints, enables movement and protects the organs of the rib cage.

-The structure of the scapula, as you can see, is complex.
-Three bones, almost a dozen muscles, various ligaments and tendons are connected here, allowing the arm to move in almost any direction.
-It's a triangular, flat bone where the back muscles attach and meet the humerus.
-The scapula not only serves as the basis for shoulder mobility, but also attaches it to the torso.
+As you can see, the structure of the shoulder blade is complex.
+Three bones, almost a dozen muscles, various ligaments and tendons are connected here and enable the arm to move in almost all directions.
+It is a triangular, flat bone where the back muscles attach and meet the humerus.
+The shoulder blade not only serves as the basis for the shoulder's mobility, but also attaches it to the upper body.
 It is also the starting point for several muscles, tendons and nerves that stabilize our shoulders and transmit movement and information to the brain.
-The scapula consists of a front plate and a back plate that extends over the sides.
-Our shoulders live off the muscles, tendons and nerves attached to them - without them, we would be motionless.
+The shoulder blade consists of an anterior and a posterior plate that extends over the sides.
+Our shoulders live from the muscles, tendons and nerves that are attached to them - without them we would be motionless.

-That's why it's also even more important to prevent possible injuries and always pay attention to the health of our shoulder blade.
-Pain and tension often occur here and put a strain on our physical as well as mental fitness.
+It is therefore all the more important to prevent possible injuries and always pay attention to the health of our shoulder blades.
+Pain and tension often occur here and put a strain on our physical and mental fitness.

 Tension in the shoulder blade - the muscles as a decisive factor

-Rarely does the cause of shoulder blade pain lie in the shoulder blade itself, but in the surrounding musculature.
-Frequently, muscular tension is diagnosed which, as agglutinated fasciae in the fascial network of the entire body, indicates "trigger points".
-This makes it possible to localize complaints from head to toe that can be systematically linked to scapula problems.
+The cause of shoulder blade pain rarely lies in the shoulder blade itself, but rather in the surrounding muscles.
+Muscular tensions are often diagnosed, which indicate "trigger points" as adhered fascia in the fascial network of the entire body.
+As a result, complaints can be localized from head to toe, which can be systematically linked to shoulder blade problems.

 But why are the muscles tense?
-The cause may be overloading too quickly, as often occurs during sports or physical activity.
-In particular, repetitive throwing can lead to a muscle knot or tender spot under the scapula.
-It can also occur as a result of tension in the neck and shoulder.
+The cause can be overloading too quickly, as often occurs during sport or physical activity.
+In particular, repeated throwing can lead to a muscle knot or a tender spot under the shoulder blade.
+They can also occur as a result of tension in the neck and shoulder.

 Another common cause of shoulder blade pain is a pulled muscle.
-This can result from overuse or misuse of the arms or upper back.
-A muscle can also be pulled if you've slept in a new bed or recently started a new, intense exercise program.
+This can be caused by overuse or misuse of the arms or upper back.
+A muscle can also be pulled if you have slept in a new bed or have recently started a new, intensive training program.
 Poor posture can also play a role.
-Especially if you bend forward a lot, the muscles in your back will be strained.
-As a result, you may experience pain or tightness under the shoulder blade.
+Especially if you bend forward a lot, the muscles in your back are strained.
+As a result, you may feel pain or tension under the shoulder blade.

 Shoulder blade pain and its causes

-An uncomfortable pulling sensation in the neck muscles, a stabbing pain or a throbbing nerve node - they all point to tension in the shoulder blade.
-The symptoms can range from back pain and muscular strains to swelling, hematomas and muscle tremors.
-Accordingly, having a tense shoulder is not a pleasant state to dwell in for long.
+An unpleasant pulling sensation in the neck muscles, a stabbing pain or a throbbing nerve nodule - they all point to tension in the shoulder blade.
+The symptoms can range from back pain and pulled muscles to swelling, hematomas and muscle tremors.
+Having a tense shoulder is therefore not a pleasant state to be in for long.
 But what is actually behind the pain and where does it come from?

-Most complaints and tensions result from misalignments of the spine, respectively high loads and crooked posture.
-The causes of shoulder blade pain can therefore be the following:
+Most complaints and tension result from misalignments of the spine, or high loads and a slouched posture.
+The causes of shoulder blade pain can therefore be as follows:

 Psychological causes of shoulder blade pain

-But on a psychological level, a lot of things also play a role when it comes to upper back pain.
-Because this area is closely connected to your brain's nerve center and has many tiny nerve pathways running through it, your feelings, emotions and sensations have a big impact on your scapula.
-This is because when this happens, your brain sends certain information to your muscles, which tense up in response.
-For example, a lack of stress relief can lead to deep muscle tension.
-Therefore, the following must be added to the causes of tension in the shoulder blade:
+But a lot also plays a role on a psychological level when it comes to pain in the upper back.
+As this area is closely connected to the nerve center of your brain and has many tiny nerve pathways running through it, your feelings, emotions and sensations have a big impact on your shoulder blade.
+This is because your brain sends certain information to your muscles, which then tense up.
+For example, a lack of stress reduction can lead to deep muscle tension.
+The following points must therefore be added to the causes of tension in the shoulder blade:

 Release shoulder blade tension - this is how it works